wh0th3h3llam1/PdfDing/docs/guides.md

 * Find the Tags section on the right sidebar.
 * Hover over the # sign next to the tag, it will change to ⁝.
 * Click on the menu button and then choose "Rename" or "Delete".

+## Editing
+PdfDing supports editing PDFs inside the PDF Viewer.
+Users can add annotations, highlighting and drawings to PDFs.

+### Usage
+To start editing simply press one of the corresponding buttons on the right side of the navigation bar.
+When the PDF was changed, the character `*` is placed before the PDF name in the site title as an visual indicator.
+Once finished, press the save button to save the changes to PdfDing.

+### Considerations
+* Currently, everytime a user presses save, the whole file gets send to the backend.
+Thus, it might be better not to spam the save button, when editing bigger files.
+* Rarely, on some browsers reopening the PDF will not show the newest changes after saving and closing the edited PDF.
+The changes are still saved to the backend, which can be verified by opening the page in a private Window or downloading it.

 ## Admin Users
 If needed or wished it is possible to create an admin user.
 Admin users can view and delete users.